 To view our 2015 accounts please click this link: 2015 accounts

 The Steering Committee manages the day to day running of the charity.
 It consists of all the charity’s trustees as well as several health professionals and others with an interest in non-directed kidney donation.
 It has one adviser from NHS Blood and Transplant, Lisa Burnapp.
-It is supported by two part-time staff, Suzanna Den Dulk (Administrator) and Jan Shorrock (PR Officer).
+It is supported by two part-time staff, Suzanna Den Dulk (Administrator) and Jan Shorrock (Executive Officer).

 Several members of the steering committee have themselves donated a kidney.
 Please see below for details of our Steering Committee and Trustees.
 We are also lucky to have a number of Patrons and Sporting Patrons who support Give a Kidney.